 How Searching Works

-In Finbar, every menu item is matched by its title, while nested menu items below a certain depth are also matched by the title of their containing menu item.
-This is similar to how the built–in menu bar searching operates.
-For those nested menu items, their title will be preceded by the one of its parent.
-Accordingly, the respective parent’s title will not be shown in the location column.
+In Finbar, every item is matched by its title.
+Additionally, menu items below a certain depth are also matched by the title of the containing menu.
+This is similar to the way the built–in menu bar searching works.

 Searching vs. Browsing